material-components/material-components-flutter/docs/components/nav_rail.md

 ### Making navigation rail accessible

-Flutter's drawer component APIs support labeling for accessibility via the `semanticLabel` property.
+Flutter's navigation component APIs support labeling for accessibility via the `semanticLabel` property.
 The content within `child` can have additional accessibility labeling.

 For more guidance on writing labels, go to [our page on how to write a good accessibility label](https://material.io/design/usability/accessibility.html#writing).